-(a) The Company's unrecognized material contractual commitments were as follows:
+(a) The Group's unrecognized material contractual commitments were as follows:

-December 31, 2024 December 31, 2023 Acquisition of property, plant and equipment 2,675
+December 31, 2024 December 31, 2023 Acquisition of property, plant, and equipment \$ 2,675

-(b) In order to control the supply of raw materials and the productivity of foundry, the Company sign several supply guarantee agreements with different suppliers, wherein the Company makes advance payment, which has a fixed amount and foundry production capacity, as well as pays guarantee deposits and other financial assets, to its supplier.
+(b) In order to control the supply of raw materials and the productivity of foundry, the Group sign several supply guarantee agreements with different suppliers, wherein the Group makes advance payment, which has a fixed amount and foundry production capacity, as well as pays guarantee deposits, to its supplier.
 The contracts have term periods ranging from 1 to 3 years.
-As of December 31, 2024 and 2023, the Company evaluated that all guarantee deposits are refunded.
+As of December 31, 2024 and 2023, the Group evaluated that all guarantee deposits are refunded.
 The details of prepayment to suppliers (recognized as other current assets) and guarantee deposits paid arising from the aforementioned contracts were as follows:

-Dec cember 31, 2024 December 31, 2023
+Dec 2024 2023

 Prepayments to suppliers (recognized as other current assets) \$ - 17,723

-Guarantee deposits paid 107,816 180,538
+Guarantee depostis paid 107,816 180,538

 \$ 107,816 198,261

-In addition, the Company entered into several supply agreements with a sales customer.
+In addition, the Group entered into several supply agreements with a sales customer.
 The contracts have term periods ranging from 1 to 4 years.
 As of December 31, 2024 and 2023, the security deposits paid by the sales customer amounted to \$70,000 and \$95,000, respectively, recognized as other current liabilities and guarantee deposits received.
-Also, the guarantee notes issued by the Company for the aforementioned transactions were \$70,000 and \$95,000, respectively.
+Also the guarantee notes issued by the Group for the aforementioned transactions were \$70,000 and \$95,000, respectively.

-(c) The Company's products sold to end customers are the subject of a patent infringement lawsuit filed in the United States District Court-Eastern District of Texas.
-After evaluating, the lawsuit has no significant impact on the Company's financial operations.
-The Company has appointed lawyers to actively take legal actions to respond to the lawsuit, in order to defend the rights and interests of the Company and its shareholders.
+(c) The Group's products sold to end customers are the subject of a patent infringement lawsuit filed in the United States District Court-Eastern District of Texas.
+After evaluating, the lawsuit has no significant impact on the Group's financial operations.
+The Group has appointed lawyers to actively take legal actions to respond to the lawsuit, in order to defend the rights and interests of the Group and its shareholders.

-(10) Losses Due to Major Disasters:None
+(10) Losses Due to Major Disasters: None